rustamlatypov/cpu-matrix-multiplication/README.md

 Runs the parallel implementation on the same square matrices of dimension `dim` for `iter` times and outputs running times, cpu usages and the their averages.

 - `./help` <br/>
-Expains in the commands in short.
+Expains the commands in short.

 ### Error term
 The error term is defined to be the sum of the element wise absolute difference of the two result matrices produced by the implementations.